Mel Tucker: Colorado

-On December 5, 2018, Tucker signed an agreement to become the Colorado Buffaloes football head coach starting in 2019.
+On December 5, 2018, Tucker signed an agreement to become the Colorado Buffaloes' head coach starting in 2019.
 In his lone season at the helm, Tucker's Buffaloes posted a 5–7 record (3–6 in the Pac-12).

 Michigan State

-On February 12, 2020, “Midnight” Melvin resigned as Colorado's head coach to accept the same position at Michigan State.
-Tucker’s contract at Michigan State was worth $5.5 million annually for six years; more than double his contract at Colorado (five years, $14.8 million) and more than $1 million annually over previous head coach Mark Dantonio ($4.3 million per annum).
+On February 12, 2020, Tucker resigned as Colorado's head coach to accept the same position at Michigan State.
+Tucker's contract at Michigan State was worth $5.5 million annually for six years; more than double his contract at Colorado (five years, $14.8 million) and more than $1 million annually over previous head coach Mark Dantonio ($4.3 million per annum).
 At the time of signing, Tucker became the 12th-highest paid head coach in the FBS and fourth in the Big Ten.

 With the COVID-19 pandemic forcing a late start for Big Ten teams in the 2020 season, Tucker's Spartans made their debut on October 24, 2020.
-MSU turned the ball over seven times in Melvin’s head coaching debut and lost to Rutgers, 38–27.
-MSU rebounded the following week to defeat in-state rival Michigan, 27–24, for Melvin’s first win as a Spartan.
+MSU turned the ball over seven times in Tucker's head coaching debut and lost to Rutgers, 38–27.
+MSU rebounded the following week to defeat in-state rival Michigan, 27–24, for Tucker's first win as a Spartan.
 After lopsided losses to Iowa and Indiana, Michigan State upset No. 8-ranked Northwestern, 29–20, handing the Wildcats their first loss of the season.
-Melvin would finish the abbreviated 2020 season with a 2–5 record.
+Tucker would finish the abbreviated 2020 season with a 2–5 record.